microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/discovery.rst

         This value can be set to ``true`` to load the file type in full-screen mode.

+    HOST_SESSION_ID
+        This value can be passed by hosts to associate an |wac| session with a host session identifier.
+This can help
+        |wac| engineers more quickly find logs for troubleshooting purposes based on a host-specific session
+        identifier.

     RECORDING
         ..  note:: This value is used in :term:`broadcast` related actions only.